Grzegorz96/millionaire-app-backend/README.md

 ![logo frontend](https://github.com/Grzegorz96/millionaire-app-frontend/assets/129303867/1b1610c8-d435-47a3-92be-df9ce009fef5)
-# API for MILLIONAIRE.app
+# API for MILLIONAIRE.app and MILLIONAIRE.webapp

-The API allows the user to connect to the database from the level of the frontend application.
-The program contains many endpoints needed for the functioning of the frontend.
-It also has a JSON Web Token generator, a function that protect endpoints, a function that refreshes expired access tokens and a program for automatically sending generated activation numbers to email.
-The program can be run on both Windows and Linux.
+The Millionaire API enables users to establish a connection with the database directly from the frontend application.
+The program encompasses numerous endpoints necessary for the smooth functioning of the frontend.
+Additionally, it includes a JSON Web Token generator, a function securing endpoints, data input validation, a mechanism refreshing expired access tokens, and a tool for automatically sending generated activation numbers to email.
+The program is compatible with both Windows and Linux operating systems.

 ## Description of the modules

+The program consists of 3 modules, each of which plays a unique role in the functioning of the application.
+Below is a brief description of each module:

+API.py:
-The program consists of 3 modules and each of them is responsible for something else.
-The API.py module is responsible for receiving requests, handling them and returning answers.
-In addition, this module generates a JWT access token and a JWT refresh token for a newly logged-in user, refreshes expired access tokens and protects some endpoints for which an access token is required.
-It is responsible for direct operations on the MySQL database.
-Database_connection.py is responsible for creating the database connection required by the function in API.py.
-The last module Activation_numvber_sender.py is used to generate the activation code and send it to the imported email address.
-In order for the program to work, it additionally requires the .env environment variables.
-All 3 modules retrieve the necessary data and passwords from the .env file.
+- The API.py module is responsible for handling requests, processing them, and returning responses.
+Additionally, this module generates JWT access tokens and JWT refresh tokens for newly logged-in users, refreshes expired access tokens, and secures certain endpoints that require access tokens.
+The functions on endpoints include validation for input data.
+This module is also responsible for direct operations on the MySQL database.

+Database_conection.py:
+- The Database_connection.py module is responsible for establishing a connection to the database, as required by the functions in the API.py module.

+Activaiton_number_sender.py:
+- The Activation_number_sender.py module is used to generate activation codes and send them to the specified email address.

+For the program to function correctly, it also requires environmental variables defined in the .env file.
+All three modules retrieve necessary data and passwords from this file.

 ## Features